General Motors Statistics: General Motors Co. designs, builds, and sells cars, trucks, crossovers, and automobile parts in the US and internationally.

 - First car manufacturer of Buick to install turn signals inside the cars.

-- The Buick Park Avenue had a supercharger option.
+- Buick Park Avenue had a supercharger option.

 - LACROSSE is the fastest BUICK.

-- Cadillac is a leading brand of General Motor for electrification technologies.
+- Cadillac is a leading brand of General Motors for electrification technologies.

 - Developed and manufactured the first air conditioners for vehicles.